rajsaurav/Marketing-Analysis-in-Food-and-Beverage-Industry/README.md

 - 60% of people are concerned about having drinks and its affect on their health
 - 50% of people are interested in an organic or natural drink
 - 20% of people are not sure whether they should opt for these drinks
-- Two major reasons for people not trying a drink is It is not locally available
+- Two major reasons for people not trying a drink are
+        - The drink not locally available
-        Health concerns
+        - Health concerns

 ## Market Trends